-Select Enable for Alternative Routing-ID Interpretation (ARI) support.
+Select Enabled for the Alternative Routing ID Interpretation support.
 The options are Disabled and Enabled.

 Bus Master Enable

 Select Enabled to enable the Bus Driver Master bit.
 The options are Disabled and Enabled.

 MMIO High Base

 Use this feature to select the base memory size according to memory-address mapping for the IO hub.
 The options are 56T, 40T, 32T, 24T, 16T, 4T, 2T, 1T, and 512 G.